Mindful-AI-Research/3-project-ai-ml-yolo-helipad_detector/Readme.md

 ## [What is `Heliponto.rar`?]()

-`Heliponto.rar` is the compressed annotated dataset used in the project workflow.
+`data/raw/helipad_dataset.rar` is the compressed annotated dataset used in the project workflow.

 It is not a prebuilt third-party benchmark.
 Instead, it represents the packaged output of the group’s own dataset-building process: programmatic tile acquisition, manual curation, annotation, export in YOLO-compatible format, and organization for training reuse.